apalache-mc/apalache/CONTRIBUTING.md

 #### Running the nix shell

-Once you have `nix` installed you should be able to run `nix develop` from the project root and enter a development shell.
+Once you have `nix` installed you should be able to run `direnv allow` (or `source .envrc` if you refuse to use direnv) from the project root and you will enter a clean development shell.

 #### Updating nix dependencies